-If a student is absent from school, his/her parent/guardian must call the school each day the student is absent.
+If a student is absent from school, his/her parent must call the school each day the student is absent.
 Calls are required no later than 2:30p.m. on the day of the absence.
 If the school does not receive the call as required, the absence is considered unexcused.
 A 24-hour phone service is available at the following numbers:

-CAT 585-9401 CAL 585-9401
+CAT 585-9401 CAL 585-9401 NORTH 585-1007 SOUTH 585-2040

-NORTH 585-1007

-SOUTH 585-2040

-Any student who decides to stay home AFTER the parent (or guardian) has left for work has the responsibility of contacting a parent/guardian to so that the parent/guardian can notify the school of the absence before 2:30 P.M. on the day of the absence.
+Any student who decides to stay home AFTER the parent (or guardian) has left for work has the responsibility of contacting a parent/guardian to inform him that he/she is home so that the parent/guardian can call before 2:30 P.M. on the day of the absence.